jasonbayton/rhino_content/support/how-to-set-up-rhino-via-qr-code.md

 ---
-title: How to set up a Rhino device via QR code
+title: How to set up a RHINO device via QR code
 subtitle: ''
 featuredImage: ''
 featured: 'false'